rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5-kube-linting.md

 ## Get Familiar with kube-linter

 1. KubeLinter has a load of built in best practices to check for when performing a lint.
-We can list them
+We can list them.

     ```bash
     kube-linter checks list | grep Name: